XuanTree/Note-Cards/README.md

 3. Search for "Note Cards" and install it.
 4. Open a folder containing your md notes.

 You can use Yaml front matter in your md notes to add a cover to your cards.
 The cover will be displayed on the card.
-The cover can be a link to an image or a local image.
+The cover can be a link to an image or a local image.**Using command `Ctrl+Shift+P` to open the command palette and type "Note Cards: Open View" to open the panel.**

 ![](image.png)